 Contact the Discovery Center, the gatehouse, or a camp host in person or call (520) 586-4141 during business hours to report an emergency.
 After hours call 911.
 Ambulance and hospital facilities are available in the town of Benson.

-The main parking lot for the Discovery Center is located at the third turn off to the right after leaving the Contact Station.
-General parking is available throughout the lot, 13 handicapped accessible parking spaces and two Van Accessible sites are available in the northeast section of the lot, and 16 oversized RV parking spaces are located in the southeastern section of the lot.
-A section designated for eight school or tour buses is located at the second turn off to the right after leaving the Contact Station.
-A lot with 23 spaces is located at the Guindani trailhead located on the far southwest end of the park at the end of the main road.
+The main parking lot for the Discovery Center is located at the third turn to the right after leaving the contact station.
+General parking is available throughout the lot, 13 handicapped accessible parking spaces and two van accessible sites are available in the northeast section of the lot, and 16 oversized RV parking spaces are located in the southeastern section of the lot.
+A section designated for eight school or tour buses is located at the second turn off to the right after leaving the contact station.
+A lot with 23 spaces is located at the Guindani trailhead, on the far southwest end of the park at the end of the main road.